 The University encourages the minimisation of cash receipts, and the maximisation of payments by EFT or via E-Payment Gateways.

 6.1.
-Minor and infrequent or incidental payments in cash or cheque may be received at any location, provided that:
+Minor and infrequent or incidental payments in cash or cheque

 Payments in cash or cheque from customers that are: